andrtell/help/virtualization.md

 A routed network uses the routing table on the hypervisor.

 You will have to set up SNAT and/or DNAT on the hypervisor your self.

+One advantage is that if the hypervisor is set up as a gateway for some other network, hosts on those networks will be able to communicate with the VMs.

 ```
 $ cat banana.xml